EmilySakata/finincing_education/Readme.md

 Link:https://www.census.gov/data/tables/time-series/demo/educational-attainment/educational-attainment-1940-2000.html

-<b>A Half - College enrollment in the United States from 1965 to 2015 and projections up to 2026 for public and private colleges (in millions)  </b>
+<b>College enrollment in the United States from 1965 to 2015 and projections up to 2026 for public and private colleges (in millions)  </b>
 Data Source: NCES
 escription of available measures: College enrollment data for public and private schools in US.
 Time span: 1965-2015